ayangzy/mailer-send/README.md

 ``
 to run the dev script defined in the project’s package.json file

+## Important Note:
-Note: To actually see that the email is queued and running on the background, ensure you run this command on your terminal
+For the email to actually send to mailtrap, please ensure you run this command on your terminal.

 ``
 php artisan queue:work